carmenng/profile/index.md

 I bring a unique mix of expertise in **AI research** (Center for AI & Digital Policy, ODI, MIT), **thought leadership communications** specialised in AI and decarbonization technologies in infrastructure and industry (Siemens), and **breaking news journalism** (Reuters).
 With over a decade of cross-disciplinary experience in Europe and Asia, I work effectively across domains to:

-- Collaborate with data scientists/business teams on AI projects
+- Translate complex socio-technical topics into engaging narratives for diverse audiences
-- Anticipate and address policy considerations in AI and sustainability
+- Collaborate with data scientists/business teams on AI ethics mapping
-- Facilitate cross-team and cross-cultural innovation initiatives
+- Anticipate and address policy considerations in technology and sustainability
-- Translate complex topics into impactful narratives for diverse audiences
+- Facilitate cross-team and cross-cultural collaboration

 I also host **learning workshops on AI risks and governance** (in Chinese & English) for corporate teams, public education, intercultural development.
 I tailor the materials to suit the specific audience, cultural language and sector domains (energy, smart cities, media).
 Feel free to connect for inquiries 🙌